smooch/smooch-sentiment/README.md

+_**Intended use:** This code is a proof of concept and is not meant to be used in production.
+It should be used as a reference only to create your own implementation._

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 This Smooch message processor uses Google Cloud NLP to detect sentiment.
 The sentiment is added as metadata to the message (along with an emoji representation).